paissaheavyindustries/Dalamud-Repo/README.md

 ## Plugins currently included

+[Telesto](https://github.com/paissaheavyindustries/Telesto): This plugin allows Triggernometry (and other programs, why not) some means to interact with the game directly.
 [Where's Mouse?](https://github.com/paissaheavyindustries/WheresMouse): An accessibility plugin to help you locate your mouse cursor when you need it the most.

 ## How to use this repository